RocketSoftware/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 6. Execute the BANKDEMO application
     - To prepare for debugging in Eclipse, create a debug configuration by selecting "Debug Configurations..." from the "Run" menu.
-    - On the Debug Configurations dialog, right-click on "PL/I Enterprise Server" and select "New".
+    - On the Debug Configurations dialog, right-click on "PL/I Enterprise Server" and select "New Configuration".
-    - Change the "Name:" from "New_configuration" to something meaningful like "BANK", enter "Local" for "Connection", enter "BANKDEMO" for "Server", click the "Apply" button, and click the "Debug" button.
+    - Change the "Name:" from "New_configuration" to something meaningful like "BANK",enter "BANKMAIN" in PL/I project ,enter "Local" for "Connection", enter "BANKDEMO" for "Server", click the "Apply" button, and click the "Debug" button.
     - Open a 3270 emulation program like Micro Focus Rumba and connect to "localhost" or "127.0.0.1" on port "9023".
     - If using "Micro Focus Rumba+ Desktop" you can do this by first selecting "Mainframe Display" then selecting "Connection" > "Configure...".
 Select "TN3270" from "Installed Interfaces", in the "TN3270" tab insert "127.0.0.1" and set the "Telnet Port" to "User Defined" and enter 9023, finally click "Connect".
     - If a dialog asking whether to automatically switch to the debug perspective is displayed, select "Remember my decision" and click &lt;Yes&gt;.